Lellouch-L\"uscher factor for the $K\to 3\pi$ decays: Introduction

 An analog of the LL formula for the three-particle decays has been derived only very recently, independently by two groups~\cite{Muller:2020wjo,Hansen:2021ofl,Muller:2022oyw}.
 Albeit there is no substantial conceptual difference between the two- and three-particle cases (for example, the functions that describe an irregular volume-dependence also in the three-particle case depend solely on the parameters of the final-state interactions), an algebraic structure of the final expressions is much more cumbersome and obscure.
 In particular, there exists only one LL factor in the two-body decays, owing to the kinematic constraints (the magnitude of the relative momentum in the two-body decays is fixed by energy-momentum conservation).
 On the contrary, the three-body decays are characterized by an (infinite) tower of effective couplings that describe the dependence of the decay amplitudes on different kinematical invariants.
 Consequently, the LL factor is not a single function but a matrix, which should be truncated in actual calculations.

 The aim of the present paper is to consider a single physical process, the kaon decay into three pions, and to work out the LL factor explicitly for this process in different isospin channels.
-The choice of the process was not completely arbitrary -- we believe that this will be one to be most likely studied in lattice QCD in the nearest future.
-Moreover, we believe that, at the first stage, it will be reasonable to truncate all interactions in the two- and three-pion interactions at the lowest order, i.e., to consider only non-derivative couplings in the S-wave.
-This should probably suffice at the accuracy that is expected in the beginning.\footnote{With a moderate additional effort, one could modify the framework by including higher-order terms in the effective-range expansion of the S-wave phase shifts.
-The only complication that may arise here is related to the emergent spurious poles that could be however removed, using the method described in Refs.~\cite{Ebert:2021epn,Pang:2022nim,Ebert:2023aio}.
-Below, we shall refrain from such a modification.} Needless to say, these approximations will allow us to put the final result in a much more compact and transparent form, suitable for a direct use by lattice practitioners.
+In order to achieve this goal, the NREFT approach will be used.
+The choice of the process was not completely arbitrary -- we believe that the three-pion decay of the kaon will likely be one of the first three-particle decays studied using lattice QCD, not least since it is considered as one of the sources of information about $CP$ violation in the light quark sector (see, e.g., \cite{Cirigliano:2011ny}).
+Moreover, we believe that, taking into account the expected accuracy of lattice calculations at the present stage, in the beginning it will be reasonable to truncate all interactions in the two- and three-pion sectors at the lowest order, i.e., to consider only non-derivative couplings in the S-wave.
+These approximations will allow us to put the final result in a much more compact and transparent form, suitable for a direct use by lattice practitioners, even if the calculation of the most interesting $CP$-odd observables (for instance, the asymmetry of slopes in the decays of $K^+$ and $K^-$~\cite{NA482:2007ucr}) will, at the end, require the inclusion of the higher-order derivative couplings at next-to-leading order.\footnote{For more details on the counting scheme in the effective theory, we refer to~\cite{Colangelo:2006va,Gasser:2011ju}.} Such a generalization can be however performed in a straightforward manner, using the methods described in the present paper.\footnote{The only (small) complication that may arise here is related to the emergent spurious poles in the two-body pion-pion scattering amplitude that could be however removed, using the method described in Refs.~\cite{Ebert:2021epn,Pang:2022nim,Ebert:2023aio}.} In order not to overload the presentation with the technical details, we omit these higher-order terms in the following.